Reference Databases

 Zero External API Calls

-During variant processing, Helix Insight makes zero external API calls.
+During variant processing, Helena makes zero external API calls.
 All reference databases are stored locally.
 Ensembl VEP runs with a local cache.
 No patient data leaves the server at any processing stage.

 Database Summary